-- 3 we actually received a bunch of numbers…and then the team agreed together they were at a 3
+- 3, we received a bunch of numbers…and then the team agreed together they were at a 3

 - When we meet in conference room ‘C’ our meetings are much more fun.

-- This same thing happens in the manager meetings, that also take place in this meeting room.
-We all become boring and no one talks.
-Yet, when the managers all meet in Dennis’ office you cannot get us to shut up.
+- This same thing happens in the manager meetings, which also occur in this meeting room.
+We all become dull, and no one talks.
+Yet, when the managers meet in Dennis’ office, you cannot get us to shut up.

-Decisions & Direction – Based upon our discussion what is our next step? and how will we know what worked, plus share we we learned?
+Decisions & Direction – Based on our discussion, what is our next step?
+And how will we know what worked, plus share what we learned?